Are Recruiters lazy?

 This week on the show we had recruitment and HR expert, Micheal Goldberg, and he was prepared to go to battle regarding the question, “Are recruiters lazy?”.
 As an emotive topic, we were keen to take up the challenge and debate this with Michael (as was our audience).

 Before you think of Michael as a recruitment pariah.
 He is a fellow professional with over 25 years’ experience in the recruitment and HR space.
-Holding posts such as Director of Talent Acquisition before establishing his own consultancy in 2016 to “help recruitment leaders and recruiters be more productive and get the goals they want to get”.
+Holding posts such as Director of Talent Acquisition before establishing his own consultancy in 2016 to

 As an opener, we ask Michael about what drove him to ask about recruiter’s productivity.
 He tells us that in his opinion recruiters “don’t want to pick up the phone and they still have the post-&-prey mentality.”
 They are “screaming Candidate Engagement”, but they are doing nothing to engage the candidate.
 Ding-Ding, Round 1 begins…